Teya-Finance/TeyaSwap-SDK/README.rst

 Python SDK for `TEYA Cloud <https://teyaswap.com>`__.
 Architecture mirrors that of the TEYA Cloud API (and its `documentation <https://teyaswap.com/docs/api/>`__).

-An easy-to-use toolkit to obtain data for Stocks, ETFs, Mutual Funds, Forex/Currencies, Options, Commodities, Bonds, and Cryptocurrencies:
+An easy-to-use toolkit to obtain data for BRC20, ERC20, BTC Market Funds, use BRC-21 Bridges, Commodities, Bonds, and Crypto TVL:

 - Real-time and delayed quotes
 - Historical data (daily and minutely)